Penguin International RFC

 The Penguin International Rugby Football Club, usually called the Penguins, is an invitational rugby union team based in Britain but with international players.
 It was founded in 1959 and has played in 71 countries, claiming to be the most travelled sports club in the world.
 The motto is "On court le ballon à la main" (One runs with the ball in hand).

 There is also a charity, The Penguin International Rugby Football Trust, registered with the UK Charity Commission under Charity No 1081047, founded 1999, to promote the training of young people in Rugby throughout the world, and which is active in 17 countries apart from the UK.

 It has annual matches against the universities of Oxford and Cambridge.
 The 1988 one against Oxford was in memory of Peter Robbins, an alumnus.

 The club plays teams of 7, 10 and 15 players.
 They first visited Asia with a tour of Sri Lanka in 1979, later doing well in the Hong Kong Sevens and winning the SCC International Sevens in Singapore in 2010.
 They have won the COBRA Rugby Tens in Kuala Lumpur six times.
 They won the Hong Kong Tens in 2013 and 2016.

+Club History

+Penguin Rugby was founded in 1959 by the late Tony Mason (left for the club house in the sky in 2004) and Alan Wright, both players for Sidcup RFC, who subsequently became Vice Presidents of Sidcup RFC and Kent County RFU.

+The Penguins are recognised as the premier touring club in the UK, having played in or against teams or coached from no less than 80 countries.
+Indeed, they are the most travelled rugby club in the world.

+The principal objective of the Club has been to foster, by coaching and playing, the development, goodwill and camaraderie of Rugby Union worldwide.
+The Club’s coaching and educational programme is organised by the Penguin International Rugby Coaching Academy, and this work is part-funded by the UK-registered charity the Penguin International Rugby Football Trust.
+The Club’s committee is drawn from 17 nations, all under the leadership of President Richard Bennett (Rosslyn Park and Kowloon).

+Eminent past Presidents have included Field Marshall Sir Claude Auchinleck, GCB, CGIE, CSI, DSO, OBE, LLD (Commander-in-Chief of the 8th Army and Indian Army); Group Captain Sir Douglas Bader, CBE, DSO, DFC, FRAcS, DL (Britain’s greatest ace fighter in World War II); Sir Robert Lawrence, CBE, ERD; D.H.
+Harrison, CBE (President, RFU 1966/1967); Air Commodore R.H.G.
+Weighill, CBE, DFC (Secretary, RFU 1973/1986); Sir Peter Yarranton (President, RFU 1991/1992) and club co-founder Alan Wright.

+Although starting with XVs, the club has played a lot of 10s and 7s rugby as well.
+The club's first recorded abbreviated tournament was the Esher 7s in 1960.
+The club has played in all parts of the world, covering the Americas, Africa, Europe and Asia.